jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-being targeted, unsurprisingly, phishers like to compromise people in Finance since they have convenient access to the organizations money transfer capabilities.
-If they can convince one of those targets to send them currency under the guise of a legitimate transaction, they dont need to worry about monetizing data.
+being targeted, unsurprisingly, phishers like to compromise people in Finance since they have convenient access to the organization’s money transfer capabilities.
+If they can convince one of those targets to send them currency under the guise of a legitimate transaction, they don’t need to worry about monetizing data.

-2022 DBIRRegions
-83
+Figure 107\.
+Top Action varieties in
+Europe, Middle East and Africa breaches (n\=283\)

-Regions with records
+2022 DBIR Regions

+82

 Northern America
 (NA)
-Since our dataset shows a strong Northern American (NA) bias, we find that as this region goes, so goes the dataset.
-This is nowhere more evident than when looking at the top three patterns for Northern America.
-These three mirror the top patterns for the full dataset.
-The bias is due to a combination of things.
-First of all, the breach disclosure laws in NA are quite robust, and they continue to evolve.
-Determining all the places you must report a breach to in Northern America almost requires a decoder ring and Magic 8 Ball.
-In addition to this, most of our data sharing contributors have excellent visibility into the NA region, in both private and public sectors.
-And, frankly, our English is excellent, our French and Portuguese passable, but beyond that our linguistic facilities falter.
-All of this means we have very good data on this regionmore so than any other.

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+What is
+the same?

 4,504 incidents,
 1,638 with confirmed
 data disclosure
-Top patterns

 System Intrusion,
 Social Engineering
 and Basic Web
 Application Attacks
 represent 90% of
 breaches
-Threat actors

 External (90%),
 Internal (10%),
 Multiple (1%)
 (breaches)
-Actor motives

 Financial (96%),
 Espionage (3%),
 Grudge (1%)
 (breaches)
-Data
-compromised

 Credentials (66%),
 Internal (21%),
 Personal (20%),
 Other (20%)
 (breaches)
-What is
-the same?

 The top three
 patterns remain the
 same, only their